zorchenhimer/MovieNight/readme.md

 - `StreamKey`: the key that OBS will use to connect to MovieNight.
 - `StreamStats`: if true, prints statistics for the stream on server shutdown.
 - `TitleLength`: the maximum allowed length for the stream title (set with `/playing`).
-- `TwitchClientID`: OAuth client ID for the Twitch API, used for fetching emotes
-- `TwitchClientSecret`: OAuth client secret for the Twitch API; [can be generated locally with curl](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-client-credentials-flow).
 - `WrappedEmotesOnly`: if true, requires that emote codes be wrapped in colons or brackets; e.g., `:PogChamp:`
 - `RateLimitChat`: the number of seconds between each message a non-privileged